Virtual – My Experience Going Virtual

 A little over a year ago, my company moved into what had been a massive $8 Million IT-advanced development project.
 This new building was fully equipped with all sorts of innovative and intuitive tech-forward equipment.

 The windows and blinds, themselves, automatically adjust based on the level of natural sunlight.
-The building was also equipped with a full gym and trainer, a Starbucks, several food court-style restaurants, outdoor seating, a full clinic for employees, automatic and customizable water dispensers equipped with flavors and sparkling water, as well.
+The building was equipped with a full gym and trainer, a Starbucks, several food court-style restaurants, outdoor seating, a full clinic for employees, automatic and customizable water dispensers equipped with flavors and sparkling water, as well.

 This new building had been carefully designed with plenty of space for collaboration and interactions among our peers, virtual teams, departments, and beyond.